 He is the author of several other books focusing on media and politics in Singapore and Southeast Asia.
 Singapore: The Air-Conditioned Nation, published in 2000 and updated 20 years later as Air-Conditioned Nation Revisted, was described by The Economist in 2022 as “the best introduction to Singapore’s idiosyncratic political system”.

-He has had visiting positions at the University of Hong Kong and the University of Pennsylvania, where he was inaugural Media at Risk Scholar at the Annenberg School in 2018.
+He has had visiting positions at the University of Hong Kong, Stanford University, and the University of Pennsylvania, where he was inaugural Media at Risk Scholar at the Annenberg School in 2018.
 He won an academic writing residency at the Rockefeller Foundation’s Bellagio Center, Italy, in 2011.
 Until February 2014, he was an Associate Professor at the Wee Kim Wee School of Communication and Information, Nanyang Technological University.
 He ran its journalism division for a few years, and in 2010 received a Nanyang Award for teaching excellence.
 He left Singapore for Hong Kong in 2014.
 He was elected a Fellow of the International Communication Association in 2022.

 Before joining academia, he was a journalist at The Straits Times, where he wrote mainly on politics and served as the art and photo editor for three years.
 Early in his career, he twice won the company’s Feature of the Year Award.
 He continues to practise professional journalism as the editor and publisher of What’s Up, an independent monthly current affairs newspaper for children, which was honoured for editorial excellence by the Society of Publishers in Asia in 2006.